 Use a big soup pot preferably one made from stainless steel.
-We like this stainless steel pot for making soups and stews!
+We love this stainless steel pot for making soups and stews!
 It’s the perfect size for making and simmering soups on the stove.

 The reason we like a nice stainless steel soup pot is because ours is used so often and soups are left to gently simmer for hours.
 We never worry that parts of an enamel pan will break off and end up in the soup!

 - Chop all of your vegetables small.